SmithEcophysLab/ptee_fall2019/Rubrics/review_rubric.md

 The review should be forward thinking, in that it forms the basis for understanding ecosystem processes, including responses and/or feedbacks, moving forward.
-The deliverable will be assessed for completeness, breadth, originality,scientific rigor and presentation.
+The review will be assessed for completeness, breadth, originality, scientific rigor and presentation.
 The description and scoring for each of these components is laid out below.
+Both the review paper and oral presentation will be graded for the same elements.

 ## Structure
 **All papers must include a cover page with the title, authors, and